 Over the years I have had a number of different roles, with a number of different companies, including a private investment company and a “Big Five” Canadian bank.
 Although I enjoyed and excelled at these positions, I ultimately reached a point in my life where I felt the need to explore the possibility of aligning myself with an organization that was more compatible with my client-focused tendencies and was more willing to place their clients’ interests ahead of pure corporate profits.

-In 2015, I began the transition to Freedom 55 Financial – at the time the financial planning division of London Life.
+In 2014, I began the transition to Freedom 55 Financial – at the time the financial planning division of London Life.
 In 2019, our parent company – Great-West Life Financial – announced a merger of Great-West Life, London Life, and Canada Life.
-Freedom 55 Financial is now the financial planning division of this combined company called “The Canada Life Assurance Company,” and we are managing more than $1 trillion of our Canadian clients’ assets.
+Freedom 55 Financial became the financial planning division of this combined company called “The Canada Life Assurance Company,” which manages more than $1 trillion of our Canadian clients’ assets.

 Qualifications and Education

 As a financial professional conducting business in Ontario, I am required to maintain two different regulated licences.
 I am licenced with the Canadian Securities Administrators as well as the Financial Services Regulatory Authority of Ontario.
-I am also a member of Advocis (the Financial Advisors Association of Canada), FP Canada (part of the Financial Planning Canada Standards Council), and the Canadian Institute of Certified Executor Advisors.
+I am also a member of FP Canada (part of the Financial Planning Canada Standards Council) and the Canadian Institute of Certified Executor Advisors.

 Through the Advocis Continuing Education program, I completed four courses required for the Certified Financial Planner designation: Financial Planning Foundations, Taxation and Investment Planning, Retirement Income Planning, and Insurance and Estate Planning.